ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 As for accessibility, JavaScript is accessible through the sheer amount of it out there.
 As a web language there's lots of it documented, web developers love to blog about it and there are libraries, snippets and howtos by the million.

 I fully accept there is a lot of bad javascript out there - Stack Overflow is absolutely full of the stuff.
-It's probably second only to bad PHP in terms of volume (I made that up – there's no data to support that statement).
+It's probably second only to bad PHP in terms of volume (I made that up - there's no data to support that statement).
 Having said that, I bet if we looked at your first couple of years of programming C, Pascal or whatever you learnt back in the day we'd find some coding practices that we shall say are, ahem, less than excellent?

 There's a lot of discussion about the bad parts of JavaScript blowing people's legs off because they don't understand them (eg everything being mutable so you can do things like redefine "function").
 This is often said in a way that only makes me think of worried parents saying "no darling you can't go on the slide because you might fall off and break your arm".
 As both a parent of a child who's done exactly that by being stupid and as a programmer that has done equally stupid things in C (off by one errors on a memory pointer anyone?) this is both condescending as an argument and misses the point about the benefits of failure in the learning process.

 JavaScript's accessibility and immediacy create a good opportunity to teach programming.
-If we are concerned, as a Computer Science community (and by that I mean all programmers, academic and professional), that JavaScript developers don't code the "best" way then <b>it is incumbent on all of us to educate rather than slap or belittle</b>.
+If we are concerned, as a Computer Science community (and by that I mean all programmers, academic and professional), that JavaScript developers don't code the "best" way then <b>it is incumbent on all of us to educate rather than belittle</b>.

 What must be remembered is that students entering and graduating Computer Science degrees are at an all time low and have been declining for years.
 And yet the number of informally educated developers in the web community is astonishing, many of them doing excellent work every day.